btmills/docs/0-about-rethinkdb/architecture.md

 point to ensure that each shard has a roughly similar number of documents (there are many more Smiths in the phone book than Akhmechets).

+Split points will not automatically be changed after table creation, which means that if the primary keys are unevenly distributed shards may become unbalanced.
+However, the user can manually rebalance shards when necessary, as well as reconfigure tables with new sharding and replication settings.
+Users cannot set split points for shards manually.

 In advanced situations, the user can specify the split points manually, and the system will partition the table into shards